elliepriestley/kotlin_todo_app/API_DOCS.md

 ```

 ### POST /todos
-- To add a todo item
+- To create a new todo item
+- A note on the default behaviour: when a new todo item is created, the default status of this todo item will be "NOT_DONE"

 Request
 ```